 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-Servelec Group PLC has a zero tolerance approach to any form of modern slavery.
+Servelec Group has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically, and with integrity and transparency in all business dealings; putting effective systems and controls in place to safeguard against any form of modern slavery taking place within our business or our supply chain.

 This statement sets out the Group’s actions to understand all potential modern slavery risks related to its business and the steps in place aimed at ensuring there is no slavery or human trafficking in its business and its supply chains.
 This statement relates to actions and activities during the financial year 1 January 2017 to 31 December 2017.

-Servelec Group PLC is a UK-headquartered technology group, with significant intellectual property, providing software, hardware and services globally to the health and social care, oil and gas, energy and utilities sectors.
+Servelec Group is a UK-headquartered technology group, with significant intellectual property, providing software, hardware and services globally to the health and social care, oil and gas, energy and utilities sectors.

 The Group currently has sites in the following countries: United Kingdom, USA, Australia, India, France, UAE, Republic of Ireland and Belgium.

-This statement covers the activities of the Servelec Group PLC and all our subsidiaries.
+This statement covers the activities of the Servelec Group and all our subsidiaries.
 It governs all our business dealings and the conduct of all persons or organisations with whom we contract directly or who we appoint to act on our behalf.

 We expect all who have, or seek to have, a business relationship with the Group and/or any subsidiary of our Group, to familiarise themselves with our anti-slavery policy and to act at all times in a way which is consistent with our anti-slavery policy.

 We plan to update our supplier contracts to include questions/terms which confirm their compliance to the Anti-Modern Slavery and Human Trafficking Act to ensure their business ethics and actions towards slavery and human trafficking is similar to ours.